Maritime Claims versus Jones Act Claims: Facts to Understand

-- Ship Owner Duties to Crew: Owners of vessels employing a crew are required to maintain the ship and care for any injured crewmen.
+- Ship Owner Duties to Crew: Owners of vessels are required to maintain the ship and care for any injured crewmen.
 This includes providing free medical care, including long-term or permanent medical care when necessary.

 Most maritime law cases fall under federal court jurisdiction.
 However, most cases now can go to the state level under Title 28 of the U.S. Code.
 The only time a case will go to federal court is when it involves maritime property.